CosmicEmm/devnotes/notes/python.md

 * Spotify
 * Dropbox
 * Pinterest
-## Terminal Window
+## Terminal
-It displays the output of the Python program when we run it.
+- It displays the output of the Python program when we run it.
+- Comments are prefixed with the # symbol.
+They don't get executed.
 ## Python Data Types (Basic/Primitive)
 ### String
 * It represents a sequence of characters or textual data.